What Does Break Glass Mean?

 In computing “Break Glass” is the act of checking out a system account password to bypass normal access controls procedures for a critical emergency.
-This provides the user immediate access to an account that they may not normally be authorized to access.
+This provides the user immediate access to an account they may not normally be authorized to access.
 This method is generally used for highest level system accounts such as root accounts for Unix or SYS/SA for a database.
-These accounts are highly privileged and break glass limits them by the password time duration, with the aim of controlling and reducing the account’s usage to that which is absolutely necessary to complete a certain task.
+These accounts are highly privileged and break glass limits them by the password time duration, with the aim of controlling and reducing the account’s usage to only when necessary to complete a certain task.

-The break glass solution is based on pre–staged emergency user accounts, managed and distributed in a way that can make them quickly available without unreasonable administrative delay.
-The break glass accounts and distribution procedures should be documented and tested as part of implementation and carefully managed to provide timely access when needed.
+The break glass solution is based on pre–staged emergency user accounts, managed and distributed in a way to make them quickly available without unreasonable administrative delay.
+The break glass accounts, and distribution procedures should be documented and tested as part of implementation and carefully managed to provide timely access when needed.

 A "Break Glass Process" would look something like this:

 - A user performs a break glass checkout when they need immediate access to an account they are not authorized to manage.

 - In the break glass check out process, a notification message is sent to the Emergency Account Manager, informing her a break glass check-out process occurred, however, she cannot approve nor stop the process.